OCA/web/help_popup/README.rst

 Go to the action of your choice to add some help content or put data in some modules.

-To display the button which open the popup, owner_help or custom_help field should be set to any value.
+To display the button which open the popup, enduser_help or advanced_help field should be set to any value.